-Snorkeling in Silfra: 09:00 am – duration about 4 hours with the transfer.
+- Snorkeling in Silfra: pick ups are between 08:00 and 09:00, precise timing depends on the season. – duration about 4 hours with the transfer.

-Golden Circle & Lava Caving: 09:00 am – duration around 8 hours
+- Golden Circle & Lava Caving: pick ups are between 08:00 and 09:00, precise timing depends on the season. – duration around 8 hours

-Blue Ice Glacier hiking and climbing: Pick up starts at 08:00 am – duration 10 hours with the transfer.
+- Blue Ice Glacier hiking and climbing: pick ups are between 08:00 and 09:00, precise timing depends on the season. – duration 10 hours with the transfer.

 Pick up and expected drop off times will be confirmed by our sales team after booking.
 When you arrange your trip you will initially be sent a voucher as proof of booking.
 This document will not contain your pick up and drop off details.
 Our sales team will send you a separate email containing your full itinerary, so please look out for this.